 Read Kavan’s case study here.

 Olivia became the youngest female TaxAssist Accountants franchisee to join the network when she joined in January 2015 at the age of 22.
-She now has a team of 7 staff and operates from four shops in Burslem, Crewe, Sandbach and Stoke-on-Trent looking after over 1000 clients.
+She now has a team of staff and operates from two shops in Crewe and Sandbach.

 Read Olivia’s case study here.